hasinur1997/budget-tracker/README.md

 ## Budget Tracker

-A simple fun appliation for practice react, react context and react component
+A simple fun application for practice react, react context and react component

 ### Installation